hashicorp/vault/ui/README.md

 ### Running Tests

 Running tests will spin up a Vault dev server on port :9200 via a pretest script that testem (the test runner) executes.
 All of the acceptance tests then run, which proxy requests back to that server.
 The normal test scripts use `ember-exam` which split into parallel runs, which is excellent for speed but makes it harder to debug.
-So we have a custom
+So we have a custom yarn script that automatically opens all the tests in a browser, and we can pass the `-f` flag to target the test(s) we're debugging.

 - `yarn run test` lint & run all the tests (CI uses this)
 - `yarn run test:oss` lint & run all the non-enterprise tests (CI uses this)